VikashChoudhary-04/metasploit-workflow/README.md

 Recommended practice targets include:

-* Metasploitable;
+* Metasploitable.
-* OWASP Juice Shop where applicable;
+* OWASP Juice Shop where applicable.
-* DVWA where applicable;
+* DVWA where applicable.
-* other intentionally vulnerable local environments;
+* Other intentionally vulnerable local environments.
-* explicitly authorized penetration-testing environments.
+* Explicitly authorized penetration-testing environments.

 Do **not** use this repository to test systems without authorization.

----

 ## Professional Operating Principles